ideatic/tinyfier/Readme.md

 Internally, `Tinyfier` uses the php function [imagefilter](http://www.php.net/manual/function.imagefilter.php), so you can use all the filters available for it (negate, grayscale, brightness, blur, pixelate and more).

+#### Resize images

+If you have to show your image or sprite in differents size, it's as easy as use:

+>     #lion:hover {
+>        background: resize('images/lion.jpg', 50%);
+>     }

+The filter `resize` can take up to 4 arguments: image url, width (in either px or %), height, and a boolean value than enables or disables aspect ratio (true / false)

 #### More

 Please, look in the test file for more examples for using Tinyfier in your project.
 It's really easy!